abinit/abipy_book/abipy_book/dfpt/README.md

 # DFPT lesson with AbiPy

-This file explains how to use the AbiPy command line interface to run the calculation and analyze the results.
+This file explains how to use the AbiPy command line interface to run DFPT calculations and analyze the results.
 A web browser is a luxury when running calculations on a cluster while the command line is available everywhere!
 I assume you are already familiar with python so I'm just giving hints on how to use the command line interface.